 Treatment for substance use disorder can take place in different settings (inpatient or outpatient) and at different degrees of intensity.
 Typically, one’s treatment plan is designed to address their physical, psychological, emotional and social issues, in addition to their substance use.
-It addresses the type of substance too, as in the case of medications for opioid use disorders.
+It addresses the substance too, as in the case of medications for opioid use disorders.

 Before you make any decisions, take time to understand what treatment is, what it isn’t, and the options available.